-Today we’re talking EASY.
-Easy!
-But absolutely delicious.
-A fruit salad recipe that’s perfectly fitting for Mother’s Day (or any other spring or summer event) with an amped up whipped cream situation.
-Mimosa whipped cream!
 I realize this is a lot of exclamation points for a simple breakfast or brunch staple like fruit salad, but enjoying a medley of fresh fruit with a dollop of whipped cream flavored like a favorite brunch cocktail is cause for celebration. 🎉

 There are many ways to do fruit salad (and you can certainly use your own preferred way here), but I used roughly equal parts strawberries, blueberries, raspberries, blackberries, and kiwi here.
 Kiwi is one of those fruits that instantly make me feel fancy.
 I love kiwi, but never ever think to buy it...so I rarely eat it.
 What is up with that?
 Effective immediately I'm adding kiwi to my grocery list.